 This is the highest level of wall prefabrication.
 All the necessary wall elements were assembled in the factory, leaving only their assembly and additions in the joint areas for the construction site, which could not be done otherwise.
 It took almost 2 months in the factory to build the walls, the floor and the roofing.

-The structure of the wall before being loaded into the TIR truck looked (from outside to inside) like this:
+The structure of the wall before it was loaded into the TIR truck looked (from outside to inside) like this:

-• Vidiwall panel (a high-performance variant of plasterboard with a much higher density than normal drywall - 1450 kg/m³ compared to 700-800 kg/m³).
+- Vidiwall panel (a high-performance version of plasterboard with a much higher density than normal drywall - 1450 kg/m³ compared to 700-800 kg/m³).

 In addition to these elements of structure, strength and insulation, windows were installed in the walls.
 Also in the factory were made the floors and the framework, with all the necessary elements.
 Everything was packed, loaded into a truck and transported to an area close to the construction site.
 Here, using the crane, all the prefabricated elements were moved into a smaller means of transportation and taken one by one to the construction site.